Mary Ann Gawelek, EdD

 As a leader in academia, Dr. Gawelek has spearheaded licensure efforts for mental health counselors in Massachusetts and provided counseling psychology programs in multiple states.
 At Lourdes, she has begun the process of enhancing undergraduate social science programs and initiated a new pathway for biology majors to pursue graduate programs in the sciences.
 The curriculum partnership with the Lake Erie College of Osteopathic Medicine allows Lourdes students to apply for an Early Acceptance Program in one of three graduate tracks: medicine, dentistry or pharmacy seamlessly without having to take the MCAT.

 Dr. Gawelek is leading Lourdes University as it fulfills an aggressive strategic plan focused on community growth and financial stability.
 Part of the plan involves strengthening partnerships within the business, non-profit, educational and governmental sectors.
 President Gawelek began the Lourdes Advantage program, a partnership with businesses that allows employees to have access to high quality academic programs with a tuition discount.
 The program also supports establishing on-site academic delivery such as creating a satellite location at the headquarters of a national agribusiness.
-She has encouraged greater town-gown relationships within the city of Sylvania through support of the arts and involvement in the Chamber.
+She has encouraged greater town-gown relationships within the city of Sylvania through support of the arts and involvement in the Chamber and will begin her term as President of the Sylvania Chamber in 2020.

 Dr. Gawelek’s scholarly interests include the study of gender’s impact on teaching and learning, diversity, and the exploration of how technology can facilitate the development of critical and creative thinking while engaging learners.
 Throughout her career, she has authored several publications and presentations.